kqdtran/info_extraction_i256/README.md

 tokens between the key and the long Maluuba string.
 We recognize this might give Maluuba too much credit in some circumstances.
-For example, the word 'city' is very general could be in the intersection even if Maluuba doesn't correctly recognize WHICH city it is.
+For example, the word 'city' is very general could be in the intersection even if Maluuba doesn't correctly recognize which city it is.
 Thus, this has the potential to upwardly bias both precision and recall.

 The much bigger problem comes in the quality of labels in the answer key.
 As we progressed in our project, we discovered that the labeled data was focused on terrorist incidents, not on recognizing any and all locations in the articles.
-In other words, for each article, the key's location had the location of where a SPECIFIC INCIDENT occurred, not a list of all locations described in an article.
+In other words, for each article, the key's location had the location of where a specific incident occurred, not a list of all locations described in an article.

 This property of the key data severely biases our estimate of recall, because the Maluuba API will find entities that the key doesn't consider 'relevant'.
 Instead, they'll just artificially inflate the number of retrieved (but not relevant) entities, which in turn will bias recall downward.
 Our estimate of precision will not be as affected by this property.
-That is because even if the answer key picks out ONLY ONE of the locations in the article, the Maluuba API should still be able to get it.
+That is because even if the answer key picks out only one of the locations in the article, the Maluuba API should still be able to get it.
 When it can't, this is a legitimate place to dock Maluuba's precision score.